-Moreover, it was noted that the metric for earning a PASSING grade on the National Board Examination (NBE) is a 75 for the Arts and Science sections.
+It should be noted that to earn a PASSING grade on the National Board Examination (NBE), a student must score a 75 for the Arts and Science sections.
 Therefore, it would be logical to conclude that a grade for a subject in which a student would earn below 75 suggests the fact that the student has not developed a sufficient understanding of the content material needed to pass the NBE exam.
 In short, any grade below a 75 would suggest that the learning outcomes for a student do not meet the level for satisfactory academic progress to occur.